cjdouglas/WireWheel/README.md

 # WireWheel
-Android Application which displays data about cars for sale from WireWheel, classic car dealer
+Android Application which displays data about cars for sale from WireWheel, classic car dealer.

+More information to come soon!